Professional practice

 • Pierian Limited v Dazetta Limited, sole counsel for the Claimant/employer in a case concerning a breach of a non-solicitation clause.
 Bibek obtained an interim injunction in June 2023, with a speedy trial listed for October/November 2023.

-• Stanton v Dunwood Specialties Limited, sole counsel in an unfair and wrongful claim, representing the Respondent in a 3-day final hearing in August 2023.
+• Stanton v Dunwood Specialties Limited, sole counsel in an unfair and wrongful claim, successfully representing the Respondent in a 3-day final hearing in August 2023.

 • Consolidated Minerals Limited v Sheyko, junior counsel (with David Craig KC and Edward Brown KC, instructed by Walkers (Jersey)) in a constructive dismissal case brought before the Jersey Courts against an international mining company.